gencdevops/gencdevops/README.md

 ### Hi there 👋

 I will briefly talk about myself .
-I am a software engineer with a passion for her profession.
+I am a software engineer with a passion for his profession.
 I love to attend community meetups and share information.
 I love meeting people and learning new things all the time.

 ### You can also find me on